 2015: Artreach India registered as a charitable trust in New Delhi and, under the visionary directorship of Deeksha Nath, launched the first Teaching Fellowship and the Community Arts programme.

 2016: The first Artroom worskhops took place for graduates of the Teaching Fellowship.

-2018: Artreach has a dedicated staff of three in Delhi and associates in Jaipur and Mumbai, as well as mentors across the globe.
+2019: Artreach has a dedicated staff of four in Delhi and associates in Jaipur and Mumbai, as well as mentors across the globe.
 We are proud of the way our programmes have developed from our original model of engagement - a short term Volunteer Residency - to sustained interactions which aim to create long-term life changing impact.